-I am satisfied that those responsible for applying for interception warrants and those concerned in the grant or refusal, renewal and cancellation of warrants appreciate the nature of the activities being undertaken, and conscientiously apply the criteria laid down by the 2005 Law and the Codes.
-I have, for example, seen documentation which has demonstrated to me that the Law Officers have rigorously applied the appropriate tests and have refused applications when in their view one of the tests has not been met.
-I have also seen documentation which demonstrates that the Law Officers have modified grants in circumstances where they have felt that modifications were necessary.
+I am satisfied that those responsible for applying for interception warrants and those concerned in their grant or refusal, renewal or cancellation appreciate the nature of the activities being undertaken and conscientiously apply the criteria laid down by the 2005 Law and the Codes.
+I have, for example, seen documentation which has demonstrated to me that the Law Officers and the Chief Officers concerned have rigorously applied the appropriate tests and have refused applications when in their view one of the tests has not been met.

-I emphasize, in particular, applications and authorizations under this Part and Chapter of the 2005 Law.
-The interception of communications is a significant infringement of the rights of the individual and it is especially important that those responsible for applications for such warrants, and those responsible for granting them, appreciate the sensitive, secret and intrusive nature of interception.
+I emphasize in particular applications and authorizations under this Part and Chapter of the 2005 Law.
+The interception of communications is a significant infringement of the rights of the individual and it is especially important that those responsible for making application for such warrants, and those responsible for granting them, appreciate the sensitive, secret and intrusive nature of interception.

-I am satisfied that the safeguards described in Article 10 have been applied, and that due and proper regard has been paid to the criteria of necessity and proportionality (Articles 10(2) and (3)), as well as the criteria whether the information sought could reasonably be obtained by other means (Article 10(4)).
+I am satisfied that the safeguards described in Article 10 have been applied, and that due and proper regard has been paid to the criteria of necessity and proportionality (Articles 10(2) and (3)), as well as to the criteria whether the information sought could reasonably be obtained by other means (Article 10(4)).

-I am also satisfied that appropriate consideration has been given to questions of collateral intrusion (see Schedule 2, paragraph 3.1. of the Codes) as well as considerations relating to "confidential information" (see Schedule 2, paragraph 3.2. and 3.8-10 of the Codes).
-My attention has not been drawn to any communication which included a legally privileged communication as envisaged by the provisions of Schedule 2, paragraph 4.2 of the Codes.
+I am also satisfied that appropriate consideration has been given to questions of collateral intrusion (see Schedule 2, paragraph 3.1. of the Codes) and to questions relating to "confidential information" (see Schedule 2, paragraphs 3.2. and 3.8-10 of the Codes).
+My attention has not been drawn to any communication which concerned "an unusual degree of collateral intrusion", as envisaged by the provisions of Schedule 2, paragraph 4.2 of the Codes.

 I am satisfied that arrangements have been in force to satisfy the requirements of Article 19.
-I confirm that no breach of these safeguards has been brought to my attention in accordance with Schedule 2, paragraph 5.1 of the Codes, and no material has been disclosed to me which has been retained for the purpose of facilitating any of my functions as Commissioner in accordance with Article 19(4)(c).
+I confirm that no breach of these safeguards has been brought to my attention in accordance with Schedule 2, paragraph 5.1 of the Codes and no material has been disclosed to me which has been retained for the purpose of facilitating any of my functions as Commissioner in accordance with Article 19(4)(c).

 It is particularly important in the context of this Part of the 2005 Law that there exists an effective system of vetting and supervision by senior officers of those responsible for interceptions.
-I am satisfied that such exist, and that these have operated effectively during the period with which this report is concerned.
+I am satisfied that such exist and that these have operated effectively during the period with which this report is concerned.